 - They still have an exposed flame that is a serious fire hazard.

-- They don’t produce smoke but often still produce carbon monoxide that can fill your home.
+- They don’t produce smoke but often still produce carbon monoxide that can leak into your home.

-- The flame color is very ugly in most cases.
+- The flame color is unattractive and unrealistic in most cases.

 - The flames are very weak and don’t flicker like a real fireplace.

 - They are very expensive and tedious to install and a professional will likely be needed.

 What are the benefits of an electric fireplace over a wood burning or gas burning fireplace when it comes to indoor use?

 Now that you have a better understanding of all of the problems you are going to face if you want to use a wood burning or gas burning fireplace, it is a good idea to take a look at this list of all of the reasons that electric fireplaces are right for you: